-Our Board: Selection of Nominees
+Our Board; Selection of Nominees

 Our Board is divided into three classes serving staggered three-year terms.
-At the 2015 Annual Meeting of the Stockholders (the "Annual Meeting"), you and the other stockholders will elect two individuals to serve as directors for three-year terms that end at the 2018 Annual Meeting of Stockholders.
+At the 2016 Annual Meeting of the Stockholders (the "Annual Meeting"), you and the other stockholders will elect three individuals to serve as directors for a three-year term that ends at the 2019 Annual Meeting of Stockholders.

-Our Nominating and Corporate Governance Committee is charged with identifying, evaluating and recommending to the full Board director nominees.
+Our Nominating and Corporate Governance Committee is charged with identifying, evaluating, and recommending to the full Board director nominees.
 There are no minimum qualifications for director.
-The Nominating and Corporate Governance Committee generally seeks individuals with broad experience at the policy-making level in business, or with particular industry expertise.
+The Nominating and Corporate Governance Committee generally seeks individuals with broad experience at the policy-making level in business or with particular industry expertise.
 While we do not have a formal diversity policy for Board membership, we look for potential candidates that help ensure that the Board has the benefit of a wide range of attributes.
-We also look for financial oversight experience, financial community experience and a good reputation with the financial community; business management experience; business contacts, business knowledge and influence that may be useful to our business; and knowledge about our industry.
+We also look for financial oversight experience, financial community experience, and a good reputation with the financial community; business management experience; business contacts, business knowledge, and influence that may be useful to our business; and knowledge about our industry.
 We believe that all of our directors should be committed to enhancing stockholder value and should have sufficient time to carry out their duties and to provide insight and practical wisdom based on experience.
 Their service on other boards of public companies should be limited to a number that permits them, given their individual circumstances, to perform and carry out all director duties in a responsible manner.
 Each director must also represent the interests of all stockholders.

-When seeking new director candidates, the Nominating and Corporate Governance Committee will consider potential candidates for directors submitted by Board members, members of our management and our stockholders, and does not evaluate candidates differently based upon the source of the nominee.
+When seeking new director candidates, the Nominating and Corporate Governance Committee will consider potential candidates for directors submitted by Board members, members of our management, and our stockholders, and the Committee does not evaluate candidates differently based upon the source of the nominee.

-Both of the nominees, Nicholas F. McClanahan and William A. Millichap, are now members of the Board.
-The terms of both Mr. McClanahan and Mr. Millichap will expire at the Annual Meeting.
+All of the nominees, George M. Marcus, George T. Shaheen and Don C. Watters, are now members of the Board whose terms will expire at the Annual Meeting.

-The individuals named as proxyholders will vote your proxy for the election of the two nominees unless you direct them to withhold your vote.
+The individuals named as proxyholders will vote your shares for the election of these three nominees unless you direct them to withhold your vote.
 If any nominee becomes unable to serve as a director before the Annual Meeting (or decides not to serve), the individuals named as proxyholders may vote for a substitute.

 Set forth below are the names and ages of these nominees and the other continuing directors, the years they became directors, their principal occupations or employment for at least the past five years and the names of other public companies for which they serve as a director or have served as a director during the past five years.
-Also set forth are the specific experience, qualifications, attributes or skills that led our Nominating and Corporate Governance Committee to conclude that each person should serve as a director.
-Unless the context requires otherwise, the words "Marcus & Millichap," "we," the "Company," "us" and "our" refer to Marcus & Millichap, Inc. since June 2013 and Marcus & Millichap Real Estate Investment Services, Inc. before June 2013.
+Also set forth are the specific experiences, qualifications, attributes, or skills that led our Nominating and Corporate Governance Committee to conclude that each person should serve as a director.
+Unless the context requires otherwise, the words "Marcus & Millichap" "we," the "Company," "us" and "our" refer to Marcus & Millichap, Inc. since June 2013 and Marcus & Millichap Real Estate Investment Services, Inc. before June 2013.

-Nominees for Election for a Three-Year Term Ending with the 2018 Annual Meeting
+Nominees for Election for a Three-Year Term Ending with the 2019 Annual Meeting